Frank Reynolds: Legacy

-One of Reynolds' five sons is WGN America NewsNation correspondent Dean Reynolds.
+One of Reynolds' five sons is NewsNation correspondent Dean Reynolds.
 Coincidentally, it was a report from the younger Reynolds while he was a correspondent for UPI which first revealed that James Brady was still alive, leading to the aforementioned outburst from the elder Reynolds.

 Reynolds is also famous for his optimistic prediction during a live broadcast of the solar eclipse of February 26, 1979, where he stated, "Not until Aug.
 21, 2017, will another eclipse be visible from North America, that's 38 years from now.
 May the shadow of the moon fall on a world at peace."

 Reynolds' last broadcast was April 20, 1983, and, despite promises of his return by substitute anchormen, he never did, dying from hepatitis-induced liver failure at Sibley Memorial Hospital on July 20, 1983, at the age of 59.
 He was diagnosed with multiple myeloma while he was being treated for acute hepatitis.
 Reynolds had injured his upper left femur in the Florida surf in January while on vacation and fell on it after slipping on ice in a mid-February snowstorm.
 X-rays showed a hairline fracture and he underwent surgery on March 17 and was diagnosed with hepatitis a month later.

 Reynolds, an Army veteran wounded in combat, is interred in Arlington National Cemetery in Virginia.
 President Reagan and wife Nancy were among the 1,100 at the funeral at St. Matthew's Cathedral in Washington.
 Pope John Paul II sent condolences to the family by a letter from the Vatican, read by Bishop Edward John Herrmann.
 In 1985, Reynolds was posthumously awarded the Presidential Medal of Freedom by President Reagan on May 23.

 A few years after Reynolds' death, musician Paul Hardcastle recorded a section of an ABC documentary about the Vietnam War, that included narration by Reynolds, and later used it as part of his 1985 U.S. Top 40 and U.K. #1 (five weeks) hit, "19".
 Hardcastle had a video made of the song that included footage from that documentary that ABC later demanded be removed.
 The ABC footage was later replaced with stock footage, but Reynolds' voice remained on the recording.